-Previous work (Booth et al., 2012) has suggested that cloudaerosol forcing is the dominant driver of multi-decadal SST variability in the North Atlantic region.
-In this paper, we examined the cloud-aerosol response and surface aerosol forcing of a more modern version of the climate model used in Booth et al. (2012), namely the UKESM1-A, which is the atmosphere-only (i.e. non-ocean-coupled) version of the model used in the latest CMIP intercomparison (CMIP6).
-We focused on the North Atlantic region and used 1 year of meteorologically nudged model output.
-The aims were to (i) examine the representation of clouds and cloud-aerosol interactions in order to identify potential biases in cloud properties compared to observations; (ii) quantify the effect of cloud property biases on the SW TOA fluxes; (iii) determine the surface (downward) aerosol forcing response of the model; and (iv) identify the most important meteorological situations/cloud types for the surface forcing.
-The latter two aims should allow a more targeted evaluation of the model forcing in future work using observations and high-resolution modelling in order to test the magnitude of the forcing from the low-resolution climate model.
+Previous work (Booth et al., 2012) has suggested that cloud-aerosol forcing is the dominant driver of multi-decadal sea surface temperature (SST) variability in the North Atlantic region.
+In this paper we examined the cloud-aerosol response and surface aerosol forcing of a more modern version of the climate model used in Booth et al. (2012), namely the UKESM1-A, which is the atmosphere-only (i.e., non-ocean-coupled) version of the model used in the latest CMIP intercomparison (CMIP6).
+We focused on the North Atlantic region and used one year of meteorologically nudged model output.
+The aims were to: i) examine the representation of clouds and cloud-aerosol interactions in order to identify potential biases in cloud properties compared to observations; ii) quantify the effect of cloud property biases on the shortwave (SW) top-of-the-atmosphere (TOA) fluxes; iii) determine the surface (downward) aerosol forcing response of the model; and iv) identify the most important meteorological situations/cloud types for the surface forcing.
+The latter two aims should allow a more targeted evaluation of the model forcing in future work using observations and high resolution modelling in order to test the magnitude of the forcing from the low resolution climate model.